 What is ERG Mode?

-Smart trainers (for example Wahoo KICKR) include a load-restricted mode called ERG Mode.
-When using this mode, your resistance will be set for you.
-Think of it as a bit like cruise control; there is no need to shift as the trainer will change your power output (intensity) according to the target powers within your workout.
+Smart trainers (such as the Wahoo KICKR) include a load-restricted setting called ERG Mode.
+When you use this mode, the trainer automatically adjusts resistance for you.
+Think of it like cruise control: you don’t need to shift gears because the trainer changes resistance to match the target power in your workout.

-- Focus on your ride position and smooth pedal stroke.
+Focus on position and a smooth pedal stroke

-As with all your training sessions, keep RPE in mind.
-If your sessions start to feel too easy, or too hard, consider repeating your fitness test and updating your threshold settings.
+As with all training, keep RPE in mind.
+If sessions start to feel too easy or too hard, consider repeating your fitness test and to check and update your thresholds.

 FTP Testing - Turn ERG Mode Off